 4195, 4295, 4395, 4495, 4595, 4695.
 SELECTED TOPICS IN LANDSCAPE ARCHITEC-TURE (Variable credit from 1 to 6 semester hours as arranged) - Studio and lecture courses to explore and present selected topics in landscape architecture and environmental design.
 May be repeated for credit as topics change.
 Prerequisite: consent of the SAED and completion of or concurrent enrollment in a 3000-level SAED course.
+4312.
+LANDSCAPE ARCHITECTURE: (3-0) 3 hours credit - Landscape architecture theories,

 4312.
 LANDSCAPE ARCHITECTURE: (3-0) 3 hours credit - Landscape architecture theories, methods, and practice.
 Prerequisite: junior standing.
+4313.
+HISTORY OF LANDSCAPE ARCHITECTURE (3-0) 3 hours credit - A survey of the de-

 4313.
-HISTORY OF LANDSCAPE ARCHITECTÜRE (3-0) 3 hours credit - A survey of the design of the exterior environment as an aspect of the social, cultural, and intellectual life of various historical periods.
+HISTORY OF LANDSCAPE ARCHITECTURE (3-0) 3 hours credit - A survey of the design of the exterior environment as an aspect of the social, cultural, and intellectual life of various historical periods.
 Prerequisites: ARCH 2304 and junior standing in SAED.

 4336.
-LANDSCAPE PLANT MATERIALS II (2-4) 3 hours credit - Further studies in the characteristics and patential of exponental plants.
-Provincials J. APC 2320 teristics and potential of ornamental plants.
-Prerequisite: LARC 3339.
+LANDSCAPE PLANT MATERIALS II (2-4) 3 hours credit - Further studies in the characteristics and potential of ornamental plants.
+Prerequisite: LARC 3339. \$2 lab fee.
+4340.
+LANDSCAPE CONSTRUCTION (2-4) 3 hours credit - A study of structural elements in

 4340.
-LANDSCAPE CONSTRUCTION (2-4) 3 hours of credit - A study of structural elements in the landscape and their application to landscape design.
-Prerequisite: credit or concurrent enrollment in LARC 3337.
+LANDSCAPE CONSTRUCTION (2-4) 3 hours credit - A study of structural elements in the landscape and their application to landscape design.
+Prerequisite: credit or concurrent enrollment in LARC 3337. \$2 lab fee.

 4564.
 DESIGN STUDIO: LANDSCAPE DESIGN II (3-6) 5 hours credit - Uses of landscape form and material with problems in the design of exterior environments emphasizing interrelationships with architectural forms.
 Prerequisites: ARCH 3337 and 3556 with a grade of C or better, and credit or concurrent enrollment in LARC 3339. \$2 lab fee.
+4565.
+DESIGN STUDIO: LANDSCAPE DESIGN III (3-6) 5 hours credit - A continuation of